YunyuZhang/DS_Project5_Task_Runner/README.md

 This script will:
 - Copy and paste all necessary input files to Hadoop.
 - Build and run jar files.
-- Process, generate and display output files.
+- Merge, process and display output files.

  # How to run the script
  1. Cd to `/home/userID/Project5/Part_1` on the remote server.
 Copy and paste `task_runner.sh` here.
 The directory should look like this: